eljiejapson-del/App-Dev-and-SIA-2-Activity/README.md

 Subject Name: Application Development / SIA 2

 **Description**
-    This repository contains a compilation of laboratory activities developed using the Laravel Framework.
-It demonstrates progress from basic Blade templating to advanced system integration, including CRUD operations, Form Validation, and API Consumption.
+    This repository showcases a collection of laboratory activities built with the Laravel Framework.
+It highlights the development journey from fundamental Blade templating concepts to more advanced features such as CRUD functionality, form validation, and API integration.

 **APPLICATION DEVELOPMENT**
 **ACTIVITY 1: Emerging Technologies Exploration**